-One of our favorite fan sites relating to a bad decision is Bovril.
+One fan sites relating to a bad decision is Bovril.
 In 2004, Unilever removed beef from the product and made it a yeast-derived vegetable product akin to Vegemite.
 While it happened during the mad cow scare and was understandable, Unilever’s reaction was wrong.
 Customers got upset; they realized that there might be something political.

 The correct action whenever a product is threatened is not to kill off the old product and replace it with a new one.
 Fan Graeme Andrew Stickings put the idea up on his website, consumers rallied, and soon Bovril was back.
 I quote the Bring Back Bovril site: